girum0/Profilepage/README.md

 # Profilepage
-# Profilepage website using CSS HTML and JavaScript
+# website using CSS HTML and JavaScript